 I had written this to myself with what seems like eons ago about fear.
 I thought I might share it with you.
 To give you some background regarding this article, I had been laid off from my job.
-I was very frustrated and felt quite alone.
+I was very frustrated and felt entirely alone.
 I didn’t have a clue what I wanted to do next.

 Fear is a funny thing.
-It can be very good for us or very harmful.
+It can be a very good for us or quite harmful.
 It all depends on how we deal it with when fear appears.
 Fear of something or someone that means to do us harm is something we must always pay attention to and take the necessary action to avoid situations that would put us in harms way.
-Fear of change, failure looking foolish, losing something like a friend or a job or the dreaded making a mistake (trying to be perfect) can really get in the way of making good sound decisions.
-I’m not saying we should act without thinking through what it is we’re dealing with.
+Fear of change, failure looking foolish, losing something like a friend or a job or the dreaded making a mistake (trying to be perfect) can get in the way of making good sound decisions.
+I’m not saying we should act without thinking through what we’re dealing with.
 I’m also not saying we should make thoughtless statements that could do harm, tell someone off or quit our job because we hate what we’re doing.
 What I am saying is to be thoughtful about how we should respond to a situation.
 If the circumstances are right, take a risk and do what we know is the right course of action.
 When we don’t, then we do great harm to ourselves.

 This is why I believe ‘Fear’ is truly a four-letter word.
 It causes us not to take positive action when we know we should.
-We don’t say what we really think and feel in a thoughtful way, because of the fear of losing something or making a mistake.
-It causes us to doubt ourselves and second-guess what we’re really thinking, the actions we’ve taken or need to take.
+We don’t say what we think and feel in a thoughtful way, because of the fear of losing something or making a mistake.
+It causes us to doubt ourselves and second-guess what we’re thinking, the actions we’ve taken or need to take.
 If fear didn’t exist, we could and would make very different decisions.